Governance Arrangements for Research Ethics Committees: a harmonised edition (DH, 2011)

 Study Review sheet for REC Members

-An assessment form [pdf, 34 KB] for use when undertaking a full ethical review.
+There is a lead reviewer form for use when undertaking a full ethical review.
+There is also a separate lead reviewer form for studies requiring approval under the Mental Capacity Act.
 Use when reviewing the application to ensure all aspects of the ethical review are considered.
-It can be used when members cannot attend a meeting to guide comments to be sent to the REC Manager.
+It can also be used when members cannot attend a meeting to guide comments to be sent to the REC Manager.

 HARP member portal

 The HARP Member Portal is now available for all members to access.
 This allows full applications, Proportionate Review applications and substantial amendments to be accessed electronically through the HARP Member Portal.
 We would like to encourage as many members as possible to use the HARP Member Portal.
 Using the HARP Member Portal allows you to view applications as soon as they are valid (which will often be earlier in the month than when paper copies are sent) and it allows you to download and read applications at a time which is convenient for you.
 Additionally, reviewing Proportionate Review applications and substantial amendments saves you from receiving large numbers of attachments to your email inbox.
 It also saves the NHS money and is better for the environment.